zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 respond with their clock time (plus error) on request, but this would allow nodes to be tracked by their clock drift and clock precision).

-TODO: alternatively, we could just set M to 86400 = 1d?
-So users need only have the date set correctly.
-Is even that too much to expect?
-This would make tracking across IP address changes much easier, however, and worsen the effects of a rotten/DoSed rendezvous point.

 ## Individual announcements
 If A and B are peers, A's **individual announcement** for B consists of a random 24-byte nonce followed by A's timestamped connection info,